 Because of the complexity of our products, and the depth, breadth, and constant evolution of our supply chain, it is difficult to identify actors upstream from our direct suppliers.
-Risks and Red Flags are identified automatically in Assent system based on criteria established for supplier responses in the Conflict Policy document and Management System.
+Risks are identified automatically in ACM based on criteria established for supplier responses in the Conflict Policy document and Management System.

-Red Flag responses are dealt with directly Assent Compliance Supply Chain staff who contact the supplier, gather pertinent data and perform an assessment of the Supplier's Conflict Minerals status.
+Invalid responses are dealt with directly Assent Compliance Supply Chain staff who contact the supplier, gather pertinent data and perform an assessment of the supplier's Conflict Minerals status.